-When I started taking pictures underwater, these pretty little sea slugs (much sexier than our gray and sluggish slugs) became my favorite subject.
+When I started taking pictures underwater, these pretty little sea slugs (much sexier than our gray and slobbery land slugs) became my favorite subject.

-Their incredible palette of colors and patterns, their delicate toupee of serrated gills are a treat for macro lovers.
-But you must have the eye, to locate them, on the wall of a reef or between two tufts of coral ...
+Their incredible palette of colors and patterns, their delicate tuft of jagged gills are a treat for macro lovers.
+But you need to have a good eye to spot them, on the wall of a reef or between two clumps of coral...

-Some nudibranchs are tiny, smaller than a fingernail.
-Others are "giants" that can grow to 10 to 15 centimetres.
+Some nudibranchs are tiny, smaller than the nail of a little finger.
+Others are "giants" that can reach 10 to 15 centimeters.
 On average, they are about the same size as land slugs.
-But they are so much more photogenic!!!
+But they are so much more photogenic !!!

 The nudibranchs of Alor

-I had another great time during my stay in Alor last July.
-Indonesia really is a fabulous playground for sub photographers!!
+I had a blast again during my stay in Alor, last July.
+Indonesia is really a fabulous playground for sub photographers!!!

 Here is a new bouquet of nudibranchs, just for the pleasure of the eyes, encountered during my dives in Alor.
 Click on the thumbnails to discover them ...